1. Our Privacy Philosophy

 - Handle your customer services requests, including direct your questions to appropriate individuals, investigate and address any of your concerns, and improve and monitor our customer support responses; and

-- Help us diagnose technical and service problems and administer our websites.
+- Help us diagnose technical and service problems and administer our Websites.

-- Security and Fraud Prevention: We use your contact information, visual information, other identifying information, financial information, geolocation data, internet activity and browsing history, and inferences to protect the website, our company, our properties and others, and for, fraud detection, theft prevention, emergency response purposes, and legal compliance.
+- Security and Fraud Prevention: We use your contact information, visual information, other identifying information, financial information, geolocation data, internet activity and browsing history, and inferences to protect the Websites, our company, our properties and others, and for, fraud detection, theft prevention, emergency response purposes, and legal compliance.